How to Use Buddha Good Luck Charms?

-This unique Buddha wall hanging is handmade with no two alike.
-Onyx, aquamarine, cinnabar, coral and turquoise beads may be chosen in any combination to construct the hangings.
+The handmade Buddha wall hanging is one of a kind.
+Any mix of onyx, aquamarine, cinnabar, coral, and turquoise beads may be used to create the hangings.

-- Place on the southeast wall for wealth luck.
+- Place for good luck with money on the southeast wall.

-- Set on the north wall in your office for career luck.
+- Set for career luck on the north wall of your office.

 Magic Happy Buddha

-- It's under 2" and is priced around $15 plus shipping.
+- It measures less than 2" and costs about $15 plus shipping.

 Cloisonnes Buddha Charms

-- Place the symbol in the southeast (wealth) sector or corner of your home or office.
+- In the southeast (wealth) sector or corner of your house or workplace, place the symbol.

-- Use in a lobby or at a cashier station to attract greater wealth into your business.
+- Use it in a lobby or at the cashier station to draw more money into your company.

-- It's about 9" long and costs about $8, plus shipping.
+- It measures around 9" long and costs $8 plus shipping.